rakheegupta/CodePath/README.md

 * [X] Multi select and delete items
 * [X] Slide to reveal and delete on each item
 * [X] I did not use dialogfragment for edit activity to keep the material design but used it for priority selection.
 Therefore considering it done
+* [X] Notifications for items due in next 5 minutes

 ## Video Walkthrough